Below is a step-by-step timeline of how the typical pool construction phases are completed.

 Phase 1: Design, Final Bidding, and Permitting

-This is the first part of the pool building process and also the longest.
-Step one is to finalize your pool design and prepare the plans for permits.
+This is the first part of the pool-building process and also the longest.
+We finalize your pool design and prepare the plans for permits.

-Once the final plans are approved, the bidding and negotiation process with all the subcontractors.
+Once the final plans are approved, we start the process of scheduling the trades.

 Phase 2: Site Layout and Excavation